salsiy/bohobot/content/about.md

 description: "Learn more about my journey"
 ---

-I'm a DevOps engineer currently living in Poland with roots in India.
+Tech enthusiast exploring the world of DevOps, living in Poland, proudly rooted in India.

-This website documents my personal and professional journey across cultures and technologies.